MetaMask/metamask-docs/docs/guide/registering-your-token.md

 const tokenDecimals = 18;
 const tokenImage = 'http://placekitten.com/200/300';

+try {
   // wasAdded is a boolean.
-Like any RPC method, an error may be thrown. try {
-  const wasAdded = await ethereum.request({
+Like any RPC method, an error may be thrown. const wasAdded = await ethereum.request({
-    method: 'metamask_watchAsset',
+    method: 'wallet_watchAsset',
     params: {
       type: 'ERC20', // Initially only supports ERC20, but eventually more!
       options: {